weshebert20/week-1-assessment/readme.md

 **Bonus:**
 - Make it even better than Instagram!
 Throw in some animations, experiment with `hover`, make it fun.

-#### Starter code
+#### Starter assets

-The starter-code contains all the files, images, and text content needed to create the page.
-The text is in the `index.html`, and the color palette is in `main.css`
+The repository contains all the images needed to create the page.
+You will need to make everything else from scratch.

 #### Deliverable

-Please take a screenshot of your results and share them in Slack!
+Once you have submitted your assignment, please take a screenshot of your results and share them in Slack!
 They should look something like this:

 ![Instagram lab Screenshot](https://i.imgur.com/DQ9fk1u.png)